gradle/gradle/subprojects/docs/src/docs/release/notes.md

 In previous Gradle versions, running Gradle itself on Java 16 resulted in an error.
 JVM projects could have been built with Java 16 using [toolchains](userguide/toolchains.html) but only with incremental compilation disabled.

-As of Gradle 7.0, both running Gradle itself and building JVM projects with Java 16 is fully supported..
+As of Gradle 7.0, both running Gradle itself and building JVM projects with Java 16 is fully supported.

 <a name="centralized-versions"></a>
 ### Centralized dependency versions